Skip To Main Content

 Hamline Sports Medicine

-The Hamline University Sport Medicine Staff provides a variety of medical
+The Hamline University Sport Medicine Staff provides a variety of medical services to the university's 20 intercollegiate athletic teams.

-Our athletic training staff works with physicians, chiropractors, physical therapists and
+Our athletic training staff works with physicians, chiropractors, physical therapists and coaches

-cooperatively with the Twin Cities Orthopedics to ensure the best service to Piper student-athletes.
+Twin Cities Orthopedics to ensure the best service to Piper student-athletes.

 Athletic Training Office